Reckon762/Assignment-1-Packet_Sniffer/README.md

 Answers:
 a.
 There is a Flag in a TCP Packet.
 Identify the flag. : **Romeo**
 b.
-My username is secret, Identify my secret. : **
+My username is secret, Identify my secret. : **I find a way, not a excuse.**
+c.
+I have a TCP checksum “0x0ac4”.
+I have instructions in my path.
+d.
+My device has an IP Address “131.144.126.118”.
+Sum of my connection ports will lead you to a person.
+e.
+I come from localhost, I requested a milkshake.
+Find my flavour. :